freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-have-a-conversation-about-preferences-and-motivations/65a4f2c2d1bbdfbe82cb3fdd.md

 ## --sentence--

-`Hey, Sarah, do you know what really _ me excited about tech?
-It's all _ amazing _!`
+`Hey, Sarah, do you know what really BLANK me excited about tech?
+It's all BLANK amazing BLANK!`

 ## --blanks--